sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changes owner and group owner of -hello to vincet and staff respec -hello is in working idr and _hello is symbo lnk
+Change owner of hello file to betty only if owned by guillaume n hello file is in working